 The SHPO administers the state's historic preservation program as authorized by the Constitution of Pennsylvania, the Pennsylvania History Code, the Pennsylvania Historic District Act, the National Historic Preservation Act of 1966, and various other federal laws and regulations.

 Our work is guided by the Pennsylvania Historic Preservation Board and the Commonwealth's historic preservation plan, #PreservAtionHappensHere, Pennsylvania's Statewide Historic Preservation Plan, 2018-2023.
-The PA SHPO's Annual Report for 2020 provides additional information about our programs and preservation outcomes.
+The PA SHPO's 2021 Annual Report provides additional information about our programs and preservation outcomes.

 The SHPO's core responsibilities include:

 - To undertake the duties of Pennsylvania's State Historic Preservation Office;